ryanlohyr/NUSDegs/docs/UserGuide.md

 <img src="photos/complete.jpeg" height="40"/>

 ### Checking modules left: `left`
-Displays the modules left, which are the modules required for the user's major that have not been completed.
+Displays the modules left, which is the remainder of subtracting modules completed (modules added to schedule planner and marked as completed), from the modules required for the user's major (modules displayed for `required` command) that have not been completed

 ##### Format: `left`